heavyk/dygma/bazecor.md

 no resizing or changing at the moment, but *maybe* the option to edit the open panel (maybe w/ a hover border) and the ability to move it around within the layer/popup
 - [X/] [undo/redo/] [redo/undo/] [X/]
 - positions could be editble:
-	- allows for custom dashboards (think )
+	- allows for custom dashboards (for stats, etc.)
 	- positions as absolute/relative values to another panel/screen edge (ie, `screen.w + 40` or `panels.macro_editor.x - 20`)
 - this option requires more thought:
 	- quite an interesting idea considering editing stats or adding dashboards.